tagspaces/documentation/docs/dev/extension-development-guide.md

 ### Saving changes (editor only)

-When the user saves, post a `saveFile` message back to the parent:
+When the user saves, post a `saveFile` message back using the captured `trustedOrigin`:

 ```js
 function saveFile(updatedContent) {